ugaldelab/snPipe/README.md

 # Prerequisites

-SnPipe is a pipeline is a pipeline that wraps several tools to perform SNP calling.
-Therefore, this tools must be availables.
-This tools are:
+SnPipe is a pipeline that wraps several tools to perform SNP calling.
+Therefore, these tools must be available.
+Before to run SNPipe please check if the following programs are installed:

 **BWA**: a mapper to align the reads of the query genome to the reference genome.